Submit an Article

 Similar articles

-New method for determining the elements of movement of a mine electric locomotive haulage
+A new method for determining the motion elements of mine electric locomotive haulage

 1951 A. V. Rysev